 What Is an LED Street Light

-LED street lights are semiconductor-based roadway lighting systems designed to provide energy efficient, dependable, and visually comfortable lighting for people to safely use the roadway system during hours of darkness.
+LED street light are semiconductor-based roadway lighting systems designed to provide energy efficient, dependable, and visually comfortable lighting for people to safely use the roadway system during hours of darkness.

 When we talk about a street light that harvests a specific type of lighting technology, we’re usually referring to the luminaire that is mounted to a street light pole such as a davit-style, truss-style, or mast-arm pole.
 A street light generally comprises a housing, a light assembly, an optical system, and an electrical power supply.
 The housing provides support, protection, and heat sinking for internal components.
 The light assembly can be an LED light module or a conventional light bulb which is most often a high-intensity discharge (HID) lamp, and in some cases can be a fluorescent lamp.
 The optical system is used to control light distribution.
 The electrical power supply regulates power supplied to the LEDs or provides the proper starting and operating voltage for the HID lamp.
 Despite the similar architecture between different technologies, the design and engineering disciplines of LED street lights are fundamentally different from conventional street lights.